Cole Sprouse Has Apologized For Makeup Shaming Comments He Made As A Kid

 A post shared by Cole Sprouse (@colesprouse) on

 But considering the fact that Cole made the comments nearly a decade ago, it seems he was just having a little fun with his 3.2 million Twitter followers.
 It’s not likely that anyone would actually try to hold Cole accountable for comments he made as a young teen, but you never know.
-This could be his way of humorously bringing attention to his before social justice warriors dug it up for themselves and used it against him.
+This could be his way of humorously bringing attention to this before social justice warriors dug it up for themselves and use it against him.

 Either way, now that Cole Sprouse has brought his old comment to the surface, it’s very likely that he’ll refrain from making similar comments in the future.
-Cole Sprouse currently plays the role of Jughead Jones, on the the popular CW show, Riverdale, which is currently in the middle of its first season.
+Cole Sprouse currently plays the role of Jughead Jones, on the the popular The CW show, Riverdale, which is currently in the middle of its first season.

 As the show grows in popularity, and as Cole’s star power continues to rise, it’s likely that Cole Sprouse will be more careful when it comes to sharing his opinions.